aveyilagrun/coursework-1-azhar-nurgaliyeva/README.md

 **Answer 1**: "The usage of public transportation in London was more popular before the coronavirus pandemic in 2020.
 There is a huge decrease in the utilisation of public transport during the period of March-May 2020.
 This was caused by the national lockdown and extensive fear of coronavirus.
-A few months after that the indicators started to improve, but in December-March 2021 there was another wave of coronavirus fear due to the emergence of Alpha Covid variant.
+A few months after that the indicators started to improve, but in December-March 2021 there was another wave of coronavirus fear due to the emergence of Alpha COVID-19 variant.
 [2] It was first identified in Kent, UK.
 [2] Since that period, the usage of public transportation is improving, but at a relatively slower rate."